(Scroll down halfway for new 2019 art.)

 I found notes by Miyamoto, suggesting that Zelda 2 was supposed to be a "Mario Adventure" game.
 Thinking about it now... there are the boomerang guys and the red hammer brother flail throwing beast...
 In Link's Awakening there are some enemies right out of the Marioverse.
 It feels like a violation, but I can't say no to Chain Chomp.

-Had to split the sheet up.
 I'm not happy with all of these designs, but I'm beginning to feel like I've "solved" some of them after many years of trying.
+I made some progress editing these in 2019 to better match the other new art.
+Some are depreciated and should be removed.

 One way to lessen the monotony of a game is to offer multiple playable characters.
 In Psycho Fox you can switch in and out at any time (using a consumable), whilst in SMB2 you select character during intermissions.
 In both cases, which character that you choose has more to do with play-style than solving puzzles, and I like that.
 In TMNT, the turtles act as lives, making you use all of them.